radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/aci-commands.md

 ![aci commands](Media/Image11.1.jpg)

-This chapter describes how to configure access controls using the <RLI_HOME>/bin/vdsconfig utility instead of the UI mentioned above.
+This chapter describes how to configure access controls using the REST API instead of the UI mentioned above.

 ## list-acis